The second moment of the number of integral points on elliptic curves is bounded: Abstract

 \section{Abstract}

-In this paper, we show that the second moment of the number of integral points on elliptic curves over $\Q$ is bounded.
-In particular, we prove that, for any $0 < s < \log_2 5 = 2.3219 \ldots$, the $s$-th moment of the number of integral points is bounded for many families of elliptic curves --- e.g., for the family of all integral short Weierstrass curves ordered by naive height, for the family of only minimal such Weierstrass curves, for the family of semistable curves, or for subfamilies thereof defined by finitely many congruence conditions.
-For certain other families of elliptic curves, such as those with a marked point or a marked $2$-torsion point, the same methods show that for $0 < s < \log_2 3 = 1.5850\ldots$, the $s$-th moment of the number of integral points is bounded.
+Let $K$ be a number field and $S$ a finite set of places of $K$ containing all archimedean places.
+In this paper, we show that the second moment of the number of $S$-integral points on elliptic curves over $K$ is bounded.
+In particular, we prove that, for any positive real number $\moment\leq \log_2 5 = 2.3219 \ldots$, the $\moment$-th moment of the number of $S$-integral points is bounded for the family of all integral short Weierstrass curves ordered by height, or for any positive density subfamily thereof.
+For certain other families of elliptic curves over $\Q$, such as those with one or two marked points, we prove that the average of the number of integral points is bounded; in fact, for the family with one marked point, the $\moment$-th moment is also bounded for all positive $\moment \leq \log_2 3$.

-The main new ingredient in our proof is an upper bound on the number of integral points on an affine integral Weierstrass model of an elliptic curve depending only on the rank of the curve and the number of square divisors of the discriminant.
-We obtain the bound by studying a bijection first observed by Mordell between integral points on these curves and certain types of binary quartic forms.
-The theorems on moments then follow from H\"older's inequality, analytic techniques, and results on bounds on the average sizes of Selmer groups in the families.
+The essential new ingredient in our proof is an upper bound on the number of $S$-integral points on an affine integral Weierstrass model $\cE$ of an elliptic curve $E$ over $K$ depending on the rank of the curve, the class group and degree of $K$, and the number of primes of $K$ whose square divides the discriminant of $\cE$.
+For example, over $\Q$, the bound for integral points on $\cE$ is $2^{\rank{E(\Q)}} O(1)^s$, where $s$ is the number of prime squares dividing the discriminant of $\cE$.

+The theorems on moments then follow from averaging this new upper bound; crucially, we can bound the average of the $2^{\rank}$ term by using results on the average sizes of Selmer groups in the families.
+In order to prove the bounds for the $\moment$-th moment when $\moment = \log_2 5$ (and the analogous equality cases for the other families), we introduce a method to count orbits of coregular representations with possibly unbounded weights.